E-CARE: An Efficient LLM-based Commonsense-Augmented Framework for E-Commerce: Introduction

 \section{Introduction}

-Finding relevant products given a user query with efficient computation plays a pivotal role in E‑commerce platforms \citep{kumar2021NeuralSearchLearning, shang2025KnowledgeDistillationEnhancing}.
+Finding relevant products given a user query efficiently is pivotal for E‑commerce platforms \citep{kumar2021NeuralSearchLearning, shang2025KnowledgeDistillationEnhancing}.
 Early E‑commerce search systems relied on lexical matching methods such as TFIDF \citep{ramosUsingTFIDFDetermine}, and BM25 \citep{keenOkapiTREC3}.
 Although computationally efficient, these approaches match queries and product descriptions at the term level and cannot bridge the lexical gap that arises when users describe products with different words.
 Bi‑encoder \citep{reimers2019SentenceBERTSentenceEmbeddings} models (also called two‑tower or Siamese models) resolve the lexical gap by learning embeddings for queries and products separately and evaluating the relevance by the similarity of those embeddings.
-They offer high throughput because of offline computation of product embeddings and efficient approximate nearest neighbour search systems like Faiss \citep{douze2025Faisslibrary}.
-To further improve the performance, cross‑encoder models \citep{wu2022PracticeImprovingSearch} evaluate the relevance between query and product by jointly feeding the query and product text into a trainable model, allowing the encoder to examine interactions across all tokens and potentially achieve better performance.
-However, cross-encoders are significantly slower than bi-encoder because they require running an encoder for each query-product pair, posing challenges for real-time retrieval among millions of products \citep{schlatt2024InvestigatingEffectsSparse}.
+They offer high throughput thanks to offline computation of product embeddings and efficient approximate nearest neighbor search systems such as Faiss \citep{douze2025Faisslibrary}.
+To further improve performance, cross‑encoder models \citep{wu2022PracticeImprovingSearch} evaluate the relevance between the query and product by jointly feeding the query and product text into a trainable model, allowing the encoder to examine interactions across all tokens and potentially achieving better performance.
+However, cross-encoders are significantly slower than bi-encoders because they require running an encoder for each query-product pair, which poses challenges for real-time retrieval of millions of products \citep{schlatt2024InvestigatingEffectsSparse}.